andox/heat-pump-pilot/README.md

 When overshoot warm bias is enabled, the MPC comfort penalty becomes asymmetric: above-target errors are penalized more strongly (ramping from `margin` to `full`), while below-target penalties are unchanged.
+This acts as a back-off when indoor temperature is above target by pushing the virtual outdoor higher so the pump is less likely to heat.

 ### Creating an outdoor temperature sensor from a weather entity
 If you only have a `weather.*` entity, create a template sensor: